MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 ---
-title: Deploy Azure Stack HCI interactively via the supplemental package (preview)
+title: Deploy Azure Stack HCI interactively via a new configuration file (preview)
-description: Learn how to deploy Azure Stack HCI interactively using a new configuration file via the supplemental package (preview).
+description: Learn how to deploy Azure Stack HCI interactively using a new configuration file (preview).
 author: dansisson
 ms.topic: how-to
 ms.date: 10/25/2022